Book Studies

 Group: Kids 8-12 years old

-Join us Wednesdays at 5:30PM beginning October 1 for our middle grade pick for Disability Acceptance through Literature this Fall!
+Join us Thursdays at 5:30PM beginning January 15 for our middle grade pick for Disability Acceptance through Literature this Fall!
 The group (8- to 12-year-olds and our Include Me facilitators) will meet weekly via Zoom.
 All learners are welcome!

 Registering will save your child a seat.
 Include your mailing address so we can send you the book!
 Before our first meeting, you will receive an email detailing the resources we share as access tools and the Zoom link we’ll use to join in every week.
 (Access tools like audiobook recordings, adapted chapter summaries and PODD pages will be provided to help participants access the reading and the conversations each week.)